$1 Million - $4,999,999 Lifetime Giving

 Target has previously worked with Save the Children to increase school retention in communities that grow coffee for its exclusive Archer Farms brand.
 As part of its commitment to disaster relief, Target has supported Save the Children's response to numerous catastrophic events, including Hurricanes Irma, Maria, as well as Save the Children’s response and recovery efforts to South Asia floods in 2017.

 Ulta Beauty knows that in order to ensure a bright future, children need access to early learning opportunities and protection from harm.
 Since 2017, Ulta Beauty has supported Save the Children’s U.S. early education and domestic emergency response efforts.
-Ulta Beauty launched their Mother’s Day in-store, at-register campaign in 2019, raising over $1.1M to provide children in the U.S. with access to early childhood education, literacy, health, and emergency relief programs.
-As a part of its commitment to disaster relief, Ulta Beauty has supported Save the Children’s responses to numerous disasters including Hurricanes Harvey, Irma, and Maria.
+Ulta Beauty launched their Mother’s Day in-store, at-register campaign in 2019, raising over $4.5M to provide children in the U.S. with access to early childhood education, literacy, health, and emergency relief programs.
+As a part of its commitment to disaster relief, Ulta Beauty has supported Save the Children’s responses to numerous disasters including COVID-19, and Hurricanes Harvey, Irma, and Maria.

 Western Union and Save the Children have been partners since 2010.
 Our partnership began when Save the Children became a beneficiary of Western Union’s 50 Days of Giving Holiday promotion.
 Since then, Western Union has generously supported disaster relief for many humanitarian crises, including the Haiti Earthquake, Pakistan Earthquake, Typhoon Haiyan in the Philippines, Flooding in India, Ebola Relief and the Syrian Refugee Response, among others.
 Western Union also supports moving money in humanitarian settings through their NGO Global Pay product.
 In 2014, their support grew to also include supporting youth employment programming in the Philippines by providing vocational training to youth to help them start a business or find a job.
 In 2016, Western Union announced Save the Children as their new anchor partner in Asia for youth employment programming across China, India and the Philippines, expected to reach 3,500 women and youth.
 Western Union is committed to disaster relief and their Education for Better initiative, which has an ambitious goal to train 50,000 women and youth around the globe.